Live Shipping Estimates - Available Right Now

 How are containers moved in West Virginia?

-In West Virginia, containers are primarily moved by trucks, including flatbeds and specialized vehicles.
+In West Virginia, containers are primarily moved by trucks, including flatbeds and specialized trucks and vehicles.
 Heavier shipments utilize railroads and river barges.
-Key highways for container transport include I-64, I-77, and I-79, while the Ohio River system efficiently handles larger shipments.
+Key highways for container transport include I-64, I-77 and I-79, while the Ohio River system efficiently handles larger shipments.

 What are the weight capacities permitted in West Virginia?